Cooch Behar, once ruled by the Koch dynasty, is the abode of Sitalpati (Cool Mats) weavers. Around 528 artisans are continuing the tradition.

-The newly developed Folk Art Centre in Ghughumari has a designed space dedicated to showcase the different aspects of this rich tradition to the visitors.
-The center also has office space, workshop space and accommodation for guests.
+Government of West Bengal's Department of Micro, Small and Medium Enterprises & Textiles, in association with UNESCO, has developed a Rural Craft Hub at Ghughumari.
+The Folk Art Centre in Ghughumari has a designed space dedicated to showcase the different aspects of this rich tradition to the visitors.
+The centre also has workshop space and accommodation facility for guests.

 The center also shares the story of the artist community and display the traditional as well as diversified products made by them.
 Visitors can collect craft of their choice from the sales outlet and take with them as a souvenir.

 Sitalpati is the most distinguished traditional craft of Cooch Behar with about 14,000 weaving families in and around Ghugumari.
 Most of these families migrated from Tangail, Mymensingh, Pabna, Sirajgunje and Bikrampur areas of present day Bangladesh and settled in this region during the partition of Bengal.

 Ghughumari is synonymous with 'Sital-Pati' or 'cool-mat.
 Woven from the green cane slips, Maranta Dichotoma or 'Muthra Reed', they are extremely comfortable and smooth.
 Men grow and extract the fibre while the women weave.
 The quality of the Sitalpati mat is judged by its glossiness, smoothness and fineness of texture.
 Mukta (pearl) is the common name as the fruits of the plant resemble pearls.
 According to local lore Lord Krishna wanted Radha to gift him pearls which Radha denied at prompting Krishna to sow a certain plant which grew instantly and bore seeds that resembled pearls.